zzdroide/borgmatic/Readme.md

 1. Restore NTFS partition contents:

     1. [Setup](https://borgbackup.readthedocs.io/en/stable/installation.html#git-installation): [borgwd](https://github.com/zzdroide/borgwd) (use borgwd-env instead of borg-env) and activate its virtualenv.
-Confirm with `amborg --version`
+Confirm with `tamborg --version`

     1. Mount the partition and `cd` to there.